Pro Tip: If you’re looking to save money on a cell phone, check out my list of cellular discounts for seniors.

 Most importantly, cell phones provide access to the outside world.
 Older adults with higher social engagement tend to experience better health overall, and a mobile phone can help facilitate this.
 Whether you are looking for a device for yourself or a loved one, this cell phone guide will help you navigate phone options, features, costs, and cellular providers.

-Over 80% of older adults currently own a cell phone of some kind.
+As of 2021, over 90 percent of people over 65 own a cell phone of some kind.
 Cellular devices allow people to make and receive phone calls from just about anywhere.
 Unlike most home phones, they also allow people to save important numbers and block unwanted callers.
 Some devices feature alarm clocks and reminder apps for prescriptions and doctor’s appointments.
 In fact, studies confirm that text message reminders significantly improved the average pick-up time for pharmacy prescription pick-ups.